 PATRICK’S DAY TRADITIONS

+Shamrock Socks.
 The perfect subtle yet patriotic nod to the holiday, these awesome shamrock socks are low-commitment and can easily travel from work to the pub!
-Best of all, we’ve got options for the whole family, with men’s, women’s, and children’s shamrock sock options! (you can embed the hyperlink for “men’s” “women’s” and “children’s” on each word
+Best of all, we’ve got options for the whole family, with men’s, women’s, and children’s shamrock sock options!

-St. Patrick’s Day is a holiday for letting loose and having fun; we heartily endorse this sleek pewter shamrock flask from Mullingar Pewter for all revellers of drinking age.
+Shamrock Flask.
+St. Patrick’s Day is a holiday for letting loose and having fun; we heartily endorse this sleek pewter shamrock flask from Mullingar Pewter for all revelers of drinking age.
 There is literally no better occasion to use this gorgeous flask.
 Drink responsibly!